worldsayshi/toll-calculator/README.md

 # Known issues

 - Some "special case" holidays are not covered.
 Like Midsommarafton.
 These needs to be handled either through an admin GUI or by overriding.
+- Dates are handled a bit inconsistently, could hide bugs
+    - Verify that timezones handled correctly if the server is deployed in another time zone

 # Commands